magarenzo/Git-Scripts/README.md

 ### Add Per File

-* Run either of the following to add all files, set a simple commit message per file pertaining to that file's name, and push:
+* Run either of the following to add all files one at a time, set a simple commit message per file pertaining to that file's name, and push:

 #### Add-Per-File.ps1